-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Landec Corporation (the "Company") will be held on Thursday, October 13, 2011, at 1:30 p.m., local time, at Pacific Athletic Club, 200 Redwood Shores Parkway, Redwood City, CA 94065 for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Landec Corporation (the "Company") will be held on Thursday, October 11, 2012, at 1:30 p.m., local time, at Pacific Athletic Club, 200 Redwood Shores Parkway, Redwood City, CA 94065 for the following purposes:

-- 1. To elect five directors to serve for a term expiring at the Annual Meeting of Stockholders held in the second year following the year of their election and until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending May 27, 2012; - 3.
-To approve a non-binding advisory proposal on executive compensation; - 4.
-To provide an advisory vote to determine whether a non-binding advisory vote on executive compensation should occur every one, two or three years; and - 5.
+- 1. To amend Section 3.2 of the Bylaws of the Company to change the authorized number of directors of the Company to no fewer than six (6) and no more than ten (10); - 2.
+To elect four directors to serve for a term expiring at the Annual Meeting of Stockholders held in the second year following the year of their election and until their successors are duly elected and qualified; - 3.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending May 26, 2013; - 4.
+To approve a non-binding advisory proposal on executive compensation; and - 5.
 To transact such other business as may properly come before the meeting or any postponement or adjournment(s) thereof.